Connect with others who understand.

 • Feeling confused or irritable

-A salt-wasting crisis is a life-threatening event that needs to be treated as soon as possible.
+A salt-wasting adrenal crisis is a life-threatening event that needs to be treated as soon as possible.
+This includes an emergency injection of hydrocortisone, which your endocrinologist can review with you.
 If you notice sudden, concerning symptoms in your child, seek emergency medical attention immediately.

 Androgens are sex hormones required for proper growth and development.
-If levels of androgens become too high while a fetus is developing in the womb, it can prevent the genitals from developing as usual.
-Atypical genitals can be caused by different types of classic CAH.
+If levels of androgens become too high while a fetus is developing in the womb, it can lead to atypical external genitalia in classic CAH.

-Female infants with CAH may be born with ambiguous genitalia.
-The clitoris may be larger than normal and, in some cases, may even resemble a penis.
-Additionally, the labia may be fused together and look more like testicles.
+Female infants with CAH may be born with atypical external genitalia, even though the baby has typical internal female organs.
+The clitoris may be larger than normal, and the labia may be fused partially or fully together.

-High levels of androgens don’t cause male babies with CAH to have ambiguous genitalia.
-However, some infants with CAH might have a penis that’s larger than normal.
+High levels of androgens don’t cause male babies with CAH to have atypical genitalia, although the size of the penis could be larger than average.

 3. Early Puberty

-An imbalance of sex hormones can cause some children with CAH to show signs of puberty earlier than expected.
-This is called precocious puberty.
-Children with precocious puberty might experience the following at a young age:
+An imbalance of sex hormones can cause some children with CAH to develop signs of puberty earlier than expected.
+Children with premature puberty might experience the following at a young age:

 • Body odor